I. — Field NotesVeracruz · 19°25′N · 97°06′WVol. IV / 2026

 Species under our care.

-From the showy and fragrant to the cryptic and miniature — selected entries from the orchids we monitor, propagate and assess for the IUCN Red List.
+Selected entries from the orchids we monitor, propagate and assess for the IUCN Red List.

 OA — Plate IIColl.
 2022